How to fix the WordPress index.php file being outputted

 If you have a non-standard configuration in your current .htaccess file, make sure to take a copy of this so that you can add it back later if required.
 After entering the basic WP data, try viewing the site in your browser.

-If you're still seeing the index.php file being output feel free to let our Support Team know.
+If you’re still seeing the index.php file being output feel free to let our Support Team know.
 We are happy to help all our WordPress hosting customers.